5shekel/stable-diffusion-telegram-bot/README.md

 # AI Powered Art in a Telegram Bot!

-this is a txt2img bot to converse with SD bot [API](https://github.com/AUTOMATIC1111/stable-diffusion-webui/wiki/API) running on tami telegram channel
+this is a txt2img bot to converse with SDweb bot [API](https://github.com/AUTOMATIC1111/stable-diffusion-webui/wiki/API) running on tami telegram channel

 # How to